-For more see S. E. Wilkins, “The president’s kitchen – African American cooks in the White House; includes recipes; Special Issue: the Untold Story of Blacks in the White House,” American Visions (February - March 1995); “Dolly the Kentucky negro cook,” Davenport Tribune, 03/07/1893; "Will cook for the President," Plaindealer, 12/20/1889, p.
+For more see S. E. Wilkins, “The president’s kitchen – African American cooks in the White House; includes recipes; Special Issue: the Untold Story of Blacks in the White House,” American Visions (February - March 1995); “Dolly the Kentucky negro cook,” Davenport Tribune, 3/07/1893; "Will cook for the President," Plaindealer, 12/20/1889, p.
 1; and "Mrs. Harrison's Lexington cook," The Kentucky Leader, 12/03/1889, p.
 2.

-Additional information received by email from Yvonne Giles, 01/14/2016:
+Additional information received by email from Yvonne Giles, 1/14/2016:

-The couple eventually came to Lexington where Dolly opened restaurants in several locations in downtown Lexington.
-She [Dolly Johnson] died in February 1918 and was buried in No. 2; Ed died about six months later and was also buried in No. 2.
-There is a large marker in Section F, row 2 with just the name "DANDRIDGE" engraved; it is between Sidney Woodard and Mary Thompson.
-It looks as if it may have had a tablet at one time, but the tablet is no longer there.
-And of course they might be buried over in Section D with Emma Bailey [Dolly Johnson's daughter] and their grave site is no longer marked.
+The couple eventually came to Lexington, where Dolly opened restaurants in several downtown locations.
+Dolly Johnson died in February 1918 and was buried in Cemetery No. 2; Ed died about six months later and was also buried in No. 2.
+There is a large marker in Section F, row 2, between Sidney Woodard and Mary Thompson, with just "DANDRIDGE" engraved upon it.
+It looks as if the site may have had a tablet at one time, but the tablet is no longer there.
+And of course they might be buried over in Section D with Emma Bailey [Dolly Johnson's daughter], the grave site is no longer marked.